 Growing vertically not only saves space in the garden, it’s also healthier for the plant, giving you a larger harvest.
 Fruits and vegetables sitting on the ground are prone to disease, rot and pests.

 Another benefit of growing vertically is it makes harvesting easier.
 The fruit will hang down from the vine making it easier to find.
 On the ground, it’s hidden under the leaves.

 You can buy trellises or build your own, vertical supports can be made out of just about anything.
-The type of support used could be as simple as an easy homemade arched trellis, or it could be more elaborate like a squash arch or pergola.
+The type of support used could be as simple as a small fan trellis, or it could be more elaborate like an arbor or a pergola.

 Choose The Proper Support For Growing Vertically